DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Discussion for Future Studies

 \section{Discussion for Future Studies}

-While we believe that \dana presents a unified solution to the problem of adaptive sensor and sampling rate selection, it also opens doors to some new challenges and research directions.
+In this section, we discuss challenges and new research directions related to \dana and the problem of adaptive sensor and sampling rate selection.

-{First, Unlike datasets of other data types, such as images or texts, the majority of public datasets of motion-sensor data do not simultaneously satisfy the requirements of abundance and variety of activities, users, devices, and the number of sensors.
-Collecting, or getting access to, a larger dataset can help to evaluate \dana in more experimental scenarios.}

-{Second, the focus and evaluation of \dana have been on motion sensor data.
-It might be helpful to apply \dana to other types of temporal data, such as audio streams or other types of sensors that have different data characteristics.
-This needs optimizing the code of the proposed DAP layer for other data types.}
+The focus and evaluation of \dana were on motion sensor data.
+It will be interesting to apply \dana to other types of temporal data, such as audio streams.
+This needs optimizing the code of the proposed DAP layer for other data types.
+Moreover, to cover the range of possible data dimensions at inference time, we randomly covered a subset of the possible situations at each round of training \dana.
+One can study the behavior of this randomized selection alongside the DAT procedure and offer an analysis of the convergence of such training approaches.

-{Third, measuring the impact of \dana in saving power consumption, when running on a wearable or mobile device, and the required interplay between the operating system of the user's device is an important direction. \dana has applications for situations where users want to control applications' permissions over sensors, which also require research in other aspects of such human-computer interactions.}
+An important research direction is also related to measuring the impact of \dana in power saving when running on a wearable or mobile device and the interplay between the operating system of the user's device is an important direction. \dana has applications for situations where users want to control applications' permissions over sensors, which also require research in other areas of such human-computer interactions.

-{Finally, to cover the whole range of possible data dimensions at inference time, we randomly cover a subset of the possible situations at each round of training the \dana.
-One can study the behavior of this randomized selection alongside the DAT procedure to see if it is possible to provide a more theoretical analysis of the convergence of such training approaches.}
+Finally, the majority of public datasets of motion-sensor data do not simultaneously satisfy the requirements of abundance and variety of activities, users, devices, and the number of sensors.
+Collecting, or getting access to, a larger dataset can help to extend the evaluation of \dana to larger experimental scenarios.